huangyingw/minds_docs/docs/guides/backend.md

 ### Entities

 ### Runners
+To start all runners:
-`docker-compose up runners`
+  * `docker-compose up runners`

 Runners are resource intensive, so you may wish to run just one, depending on what you're working on.
+For example:

-For example: `docker-compose exec php-fpm php /var/www/Minds/engine/cli.php QueueRunner run --runner=NotificationDispatcher`.
+  * `docker-compose exec php-fpm php /var/www/Minds/engine/cli.php QueueRunner run --runner=NotificationDispatcher`.

 ## Spec tests
 Minds uses [phpspec](https://www.phpspec.net/en/stable/) and encourages test-first development.

 Specs are highly abstracted alter-egos of your Manager, Repository and Delegate files that allow you to focus on the bare-bones concepts of what those files will eventually do when they reach their final form (so you can plan effectively before tackling practical technicalities and specifics).

-Make sure you include `@package Minds\Core\<<MyModel>>` in `<<MyModel>>.php` so it can be picked up by phpspec.
+Make sure you include `@package Minds\Core\<<VideoChat>>` in `<<VideoChat>>.php` so it can be picked up by phpspec in `<<VideoChatSpec>>.php`.

 ### Executing

-To run all tests: `bin/phpspec run`
+To run all tests:
+  * `bin/phpspec run`

-To run a specific spec file (or folder), add its name: `bin/phpspec run Spec/Core/VideoChats/Repository.php`
+To run a specific spec file (or folder), add its name:
+  * `bin/phpspec run Spec/Core/VideoChats/Repository.php`

-To run a specific test inside of that spec file, add its starting line number: `bin/phpspec run Spec/Core/VideoChats/Repository.php:42`
+To run a specific test inside of that spec file, add its starting line number:
+  * `bin/phpspec run Spec/Core/VideoChats/Repository.php:42`

 # Controllers
 > TODO